celery/celery/docs/getting-started/next-steps.rst

 And there's that calling API again…
 -----------------------------------

-Signature instances also supports the calling API, which means that they have the ``delay`` and ``apply_async`` methods.
+Signature instances also supports the calling API: meaning they have the ``delay`` and ``apply_async`` methods.

 But there's a difference in that the signature may already have